aryanksh/demo-repo2/README.md

 ## Subheader one

-updating the README.md remotely
+updating the README remotely

 ## Subheader two

-updating the README.md locally
+updating the README locally

 ## Subheader three
 second time updating the README remotely!